Human-Guided Systemic Innovation

 His proposed structured testing method, developed in July 1996, used a relational database, which integrated seamlessly with progress reporting software.
 This ensured that the testing efforts remained under control and strategically aligned with the specified entry and exit criteria for each test component.
 The proposal, along with the associated software, was submitted for approval in August 1996.

-Despite this and a fundamental project reset, the DSS ultimately chose to proceed with the original in-house ITSA method.
+Despite this and a fundamental project reset, the DSS ultimately elected to continue with its original in-house ITSA methodology, departing from the proactive solution previously agreed.
 However, in May 1999, it was announced that the entire DSS project would be cancelled due to persistent delays and contractual issues.
 The decision underscored a staggering level of bureaucratic incompetence and administrative negligence, deeply disappointing for a department entrusted with the public’s welfare.

 Eurostar